Posted by batfire |

 I realized after the number of threads I have browsed on RC Groups and other net groups that many of you come to this segment of the hobby for the photographic and FPV possibilities.
 You like what this platform has to offer but you have little or no flight experience in multicopters.

 When it comes to photography many desire a large multicopter capable of carrying a Canon DSLR or similar camera and hovering hundreds of feet in the air shooting live video and stills.
-Some individuals wish to fly across the countryside shooting FPV video and conveying the best parts of...Continue Reading
+Some individuals wish to fly across the countryside shooting FPV video and conveying the best...Continue Reading

 Connecticut Quad Hacker

 Avid aerobatic pilot and amateur Astronomer(MS Astrophysics).
 For a day job I work for very large Telco Company as Network Electronics Tech.
 45 years in the RC hobby but only interested in Autonomous Drone tech. multi, heli and flying wings.